cafade/work-dotfiles/README.md

   - xdotool
   - polkit-kde-authentication-agent

-Most of the config was taken from other people dotfiles, for example the neovim config is based on the NvChad project.
+Most of the config was taken from other people dotfiles, for example the neovim config is based on the Lunarvim project.